-1-888-651-4909 / 450-651-4909 www.premaquebec.ca/en/
+1-888-651-4909 / 450-651-4909 premaguebec.ca/en

-Suggestions for making a hospital stay easier
+A few suggestions for making a hospital stay easier

-Many parents want to stay by their hospitalized baby's side.
-Sometimes when they are able, the father and mother can take turns beside the crib during the day, or may want to spend the night.
-Check with your hospital to see what options are available.
-For example, see if they can offer a room where you can stay with your baby if you want to.
-Some hospitals may however have space constraints that make staying with your baby difficult.
+Many parents want to be with their baby when she is hospitalized.
+Sometimes, the father and mother take turns staying with their baby during the day when they are able, or may want to spend the night.
+Check with your hospital about the options available.

+For example, you can ask if the hospital has a room where you can room-in with your baby if you want to.
+Keep in mind, however, that some hospitals may have space constraints that make staying with your baby difficult.

-Your baby is in an incubator
+Have physical contact with your baby in an incubator

-Don't hesitate to ask for help touching your baby in the incubator or holding her in your arms or kangaroo style, i.e., skin to skin under a blanket.
-Feeling your presence will help your baby.
-If you're unable to take her out of the incubator, ask if you can put a scarf or piece of clothing that smells of you beside her.
+Don't hesitate to ask for help with touching your baby in the incubator or with holding her in your arms or skin-to-skin under a blanket.
+Your baby will feel your presence and this will help her.
+If you can't take her out of the incubator, ask if you can put a scarf or piece of clothing that smells of you in beside her.